JeeWeetje/iot-workshop/TheThingsNetwork.md

 7. This will result in the following messages

     ```
-    Monitoring events from device goatTrough
+    Monitoring events from device goattrough
     Event received:
     {
       "waterLevel": 12